RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 # Domoticz TP-Link TAPO P100 Integration
-This pliugin provides basic control of TP-Link Tapo P100 devices, with firmware from 2023 onwards, from Domoticz.
+This plugin provides basic control of TP-Link Tapo P100 devices, with firmware from 2023 onwards, from Domoticz.
 ___
 Author: RandomOutcome | Status: Pre-Release
 ___